tock/tock-www/_posts/2016-08-06-talking-tock-1.md

 title: Talking Tock Week 1
 ---

-This is the first post in a series tracking the development of Tock, a safe multi-tasking operating system for microcontrollers.
+This is the first post in a weekly series tracking the development of Tock, a safe multi-tasking operating system for microcontrollers.

 ## What's new in Tock?